marcorinck/ngStart/README.md

 * [bower](https://github.com/bower/bower) (for dependeny management of javascript libraries to be loaded in browser)
 * [requireJS](http://requirejs.org/) (for javascript module loading and optimization)
 * [jslint](http://www.jslint.com/) (for quality checking of javascript code)
-* [grunt-manifest](https://github.com/gunta/grunt-manifest) (an appcache manifest will be created while creating a deployable artifact)
+* [grunt-manifest](https://github.com/gunta/grunt-manifest) (an appcache manifest will be created when creating a deployable artifact)
 * [grunt-targethtml](https://github.com/changer/grunt-targethtml) (filtering of html files for deployment on production servers)
-* [grunt-data-uri](https://github.com/ahomu/grunt-data-uri) Embeds all referenced images in css files in the project css file, which is optimized by grunt
+* [grunt-data-uri](https://github.com/ahomu/grunt-data-uri) Embeds all referenced images in css files in the generated project css file, which is optimized by grunt
-* [karma](http://karma-runner.github.io/) (as a test runner for unit tests and ui tests)
+* [karma](http://karma-runner.github.io/) (as a test runner for unit and ui tests)

 ###Differences to yeoman
 This project is very similar to [yeoman](http://yeoman.io/).
-As much as I like yeoman and how cool it is to use it, its also very heavy as a technology stack.
-This project is much lighter (besides node, grunt and bower, you need nothing installed) with similar, but hardcoded (and thus limited) features.
+As much as I like yeoman and as cool it is to use it, its also very heavy as a technology stack.
+This project is much lighter (besides node, grunt and bower, you don't need to install anything) with similar, but hardcoded (and thus limited) features.

 There are no features like yeoman generators.
-Its just a project with as much freedom as **I** (Marco Rinck) like.
+Its just a project with as much freedom and as much boundaries as **I** (Marco Rinck) like.

 ##Usage